Hattorius/express.py/README.md

 # [express.py](https://pypi.org/project/web-express-py/)
-Python implementation of the widely used express.js
+Python implementation of the widely used express.js.
+This is without async!
+Will be adding it as soon as I'm done with my exams.

 # Why
 Going to answer this first: because yes.
 More out of boredom and wanting to do something with my time rather than playing games.
 But oh well, here it is.